-Press twice to redial the last number you dialed.
-The last 150 calls (50 missed, 50 received and 50 dialed) are stored in the call history list and you can also select any of these to redial.
+Press twice to redial the number from the last call.
+If you press once, the last 150 calls (50 missed, 50 received and 50 dialed) stored in the call history list are displayed.
+You can also select any of these to redial.